Skip to main content

 Center for Eating Disorders

-Amy Pershing, LMSW, ACSW, CCTP-II, is the founding director of Bodywise, the first BED-specific treatment program in the United States, and president of the Board of the Center for Eating Disorders in Ann Arbor, Michigan.
-She is the founder of Pershing Consulting, which offers training to clinicians treating BED and trauma worldwide.
-Amy is also the co-founder of “Attune”, an online coaching program for attuned eating and recovery support.
+Amy Pershing, LMSW, ACSW, CCTP-II, is the Founder of Bodywise.
+She is the President of the Board of the Center for Eating Disorders in Ann Arbor, Michigan, and co-founder of Pershing Consulting, LLC, which offers training to clinicians treating BED and trauma worldwide.
+She is also the Co-Founder of the Eating Disorders Education Institute (EDEI), a national training program for eating disorder professionals.

 Speaker Disclosures:

-Non-financial: Amy Pershing is a member of the National Register of Eating Disorders Professionals and the Academy of Certified Social Workers.
-She is a founding board member of the Eating Disorders Action Network and The Body Freedom Project.
+Non-financial: Amy Pershing is a founding board member of the Eating Disorders Action Network and The Body Freedom Project.
 She is the membership chair for the Eating Disorders Professional League of Michigan.

 Additional Info